seng438-winter-2022/seng438-a5-Apostolos-sc/Assignment5-ReportTemplate.md

 # How the team work/effort was divided and managed

 Haniya and Apostolos worked on the first part of the lab assignment together.
 They worked on figuring out how to use the tools such as CSFRAT, CASRE and SRTAT.
-They successfully figured out how to use CASRE for by installing a Virtual Machine for DOS and running CASRE and manually inputting our data points.
+They successfully <p align="center"><em> figured out how to use CASRE for by installing a Virtual Machine for DOS and running CASRE and manually inputting our data points.
 They then ran the laplace tests and chose the acceptable data range.
 In order to find which reliability model is best to fit with the provided data they used the tool CSFRAT.
 They ran several simulations and provided the charts and analysis on why the IFR Salvia & Bollinger (IFRSB) and Geometric (GM) models fit best the provided test data.
 Josh and Beau worked on the second part of the lab assignment together and attempted using both SRTAT and the provided Excel sheet to determine an RDC model for the provided failure data.
 They were able to adjust the data in the Excel file according to the provided failure data, specifically the cumulative failure counts, to produce an RDC.
 They adjusted the chart variables to determine the minimum MTTF, scaled the demo chart, and scaled the boundaries to arrive at accurate results of the data.

 # Difficulties encountered, challenges overcome, and lessons learned

-Even though the concepts were not hard, it was very challenging to figure out how to get each tool to work.
+Even though the concepts were not hard, it was very challenging to <p align="center"><em> figure out how to get each tool to work.
 CSFRAT was the easiest of all to use and most straightforward.
 SRTAT was even more challenging as the RDC functionality was not working and we had issues on getting the tool to model using our data.
 CASRE would be the recommended tool to use in order to perform the laplace test, but I would suggest to the TA’s if they use CASRE again to give clear instructions on how to use it for La Place testing.
 The RDC tool is also very hard to use.
 There are no clear instructions provided by the user manual.
 There was an overview of 1 page and that was it.
 The team learnt that you can not give up and keep trying until you get an acceptable result.
 Sometimes your efforts do not reflect the result and that is okay.

 # Comments/feedback on the lab itself